symfony/symfony-docs/cookbook/logging/monolog_email.rst

         </container>

-The ``mail`` handler is a ``fingerscrossed`` handler which means that it is only triggered when the action level, in this case ``error`` is reached.
+The ``mail`` handler is a ``fingerscrossed`` handler which means that it is only triggered when the action level, in this case ``critical`` is reached.
 It then logs everything including messages below the action level.
-The ``handler`` setting means that the output is then passed onto the ``buffered`` handler.
+The ``critical`` level is only triggered for 5xx HTTP code errors, if you only set it to ``error`` then you will also receive emails for any 4xx code errors as well.
+The ``handler`` setting means that the output is then passed onto the ``buffered``handler.

 The ``buffered`` handler simply keeps all the messages for a request and then passes them onto the nested handler in one go.
 If you do not use this